EDUCATING PARTNERS in FARMLAND STEWARDSHIP

 National Environment Centre – offering courses in Agroecology, Organic Farming, and Permaculture online and via distance education

-The Business of Permaculture Completed a permaculture course, bursting with ideas and enthusiasm but no practical knowledge of what is required to run a successful farm?
-This course has been developed for those interested in beginning a career in Farming.
+The Business of Permaculture Completed a permaculture course, bursting with ideas and enthusiasm?
+But no practical knowledge of what is required to run a successful farm?
+This course has been developed for those interested in beginning a career in Organic Farming.
 The course is focussed entirely on the business aspect of farming, as this is where many farms fail.
-Sheia & Isaac share their personal insights, mistakes & experiences as first generation farmers.
+Sheia & Isaac share their personal insights, mistakes & experiences as first generation organic farmers from the Northern Rivers.